jszlenk/JavaEE-Developer/README.md

 **Java EE Back-end Bootcamp**

 Intensive course for beginners who wish to become a back-end developer by using JEE7, which is one of the most popular platforms for application development.
-It is a best practices based course that covers the comprehensive topics programming with Java EE such as:
+This is a course based on best practices, including the specification of the Java EE 7 platform, such as:

-1. Java EE 7
-   - Java Application Server (WildFly)
+1. Java Application Server (WildFly)
-   - Technological stack of the Java EE7 platform
 2. Servlet API
 3. RESTful Web Services (JAX-RS 2.0)
 4. JSON Processing (JSON-P 1.0)